Death by Dentures, or, The Chiswick Mystery

 Another reason why Frank might want to dispose of Margaret was in order to get his hands on her money.
 Shortly before their marriage she had gained an inheritance from her father, Alexander Aitken, and shortly after the separation she inherited more from her mother, Christian Aitken.
 At the time of her death Margaret was worth almost three thousand pounds, a not inconsiderable sum that would have the purchasing power of about two hundred and fifty thousand pounds today.

 One action of Frank’s does seem slightly curious.
-On the 2nd of January he sent a charwoman, who worked for him in Marylebone, down to Linden Gardens to clean the house, along with the maid Flemming.
+On 2 January he sent a charwoman, who worked for him in Marylebone, down to Linden Gardens to clean the house along with the maid Flemming.
 However, given that he had no further use for the house, one might have thought that he would want to be shot of it as soon as possible.

-John Hewitt, the plain clothed policeman, just happened to be walking down Linden Gardens as Margaret was out on the street trying to find a constable, and Margaret just happened to speak to him.
-An interesting question is why a woman who was so terrified of being alone invited Hewitt, a complete stranger, into her house, and actually told him that she was on her own.
+John Hewitt, the plain-clothes policeman, just happened to be walking down Linden Gardens as Margaret was out on the street trying to find a constable, and Margaret just happened to speak to him.
+An interesting question is why a woman who was so terrified of being alone invited Hewitt, a complete stranger, into her house and actually told him that she was on her own.
 But the more urgent question is whether he had anything to do with Margaret’s death.

 At this point her two statements diverged.
 In the first she said that she found the body in the back bedroom, and went straight to the police station.
 In the second she admitted that she did not look in the back bedroom.
 Instead, she went round to the charwoman’s house to ask her to go back and search the house, and it was then that they found the body.